lauripalonen/devops-with-k8s/todo-app/README.md

 # To Do app

 A base for single page To Do application.
+Displays a random image that changes every 10 minutes.

 ## Instructions